6TH RIDLER REPORT WORKSHOPS: ‘BEST PRACTICE IN COACHING – THE SPONSOR’S PERSPECTIVE’

 To find out more about the 6th Ridler Report, please go to 6th Ridler Report details

-In response to demand from organisational sponsors of coaching, Ridler & Co, with sponsorship from KDVI, is organising a series of workshops on four of the most central dimensions of organisational coaching researched in the 6th Ridler Report – evaluation of coaching, group coaching, remote coaching and coaching supervision.
-The workshops will give sponsors an opportunity to explore what ‘best practice’ means for their organisations and for the other organisations represented at the workshops.
+In response to demand from organisational sponsors of coaching, Ridler & Co, with sponsorship from KDVI, organised a series of workshops on four of the most central dimensions of organisational coaching researched in the 6th Ridler Report – evaluation of coaching, group coaching, remote coaching and coaching supervision.
+The workshops gave sponsors an opportunity to explore what ‘best practice’ means for their organisations and for the other organisations represented at the workshops.

 Workshop 1 (Tuesday 17th May): Evaluation of Coaching